jdickey/jdickey.github.com/_posts/2014-07-29-Bootstrap-and-alternates-are-GREAT!-Except-when-they-lead-to....md

 title: Bootstrap and alternates are GREAT!
 Except when they lead to...
 date: 2014-07-29 10:18:00 UTC
 updated: 2015-02-07 09:07:00 UTC
-keywords: "Web development, Ruby on Rails, deprecation, Bootstrap, blogging, markup, rails, blog, Ruby, HTML"
+tags: [archlever, Web development, Ruby on Rails, deprecation, Bootstrap, blogging, markup, rails, blog, Ruby, HTML]
 ---

 ...[divitis](https://en.wiktionary.org/wiki/Citations:divitis) like this (in a [Slim](http://slim-lang.com) template):